hashicorp/terraform-provider-azurerm/website/docs/r/subscription.html.markdown

 * `id` - The ID of the Subscription.

-* `tenant` - The ID of the Tenant to which the subscription belongs.
+* `tenant_id` - The ID of the Tenant to which the subscription belongs.

 ## Timeouts